 5. Be Prepared

-• Carry Safety Gear: Bring a waterproof bag with essential safety gear, including a whistle, a flashlight, and a cell phone in a waterproof case.
+• Carry Safety Gear: Bring a water-proof bag with essential safety gear, including a whistle, flashlight, and cell phone in a water-proof case.

 • Plan Your Trip: Inform someone about your plans and expected return time.
 This will help rescue teams locate you more easily in case of an emergency.